Sponsorship kicks-off with Pass-for-Cash Contest

 August 23, 2013 - Marshall 3, Campbell 0

 Mike Hamrick’s return to Marshall University as athletic director has been more than a personal homecoming to Huntington for the former Thundering Herd linebacker.
 It’s been a transformation for MU athletics, too.

-Hamrick, 56 and a 1980 MU graduate, was named to the AD post on July 20, 2009.
+Hamrick, 58 and a 1980 MU graduate, was named to the AD post on July 20, 2009.
 He wasted no time in reaching out to former Herd letter winners, alumni and friends of MU to build a consensus on what Thundering Herd supporters sought in the program.
 The response has been strong.

 In his second year, Hamrick established a Football Enhancement Fund effort that committed nearly $2 million to the program.
 His efforts have also led to rapid growth and development in the Big Green Foundation and in Marshall's M Club (former student-athletes) that has increased donation levels by 50 percent.
 The M Club has increased its membership to a record 500-plus.
 Big Green membership has risen to 3,200, ranking among the top three schools in athletic fundraising club membership in Conference USA.

 He negotiated a marketing contract extension with IMG College in the summer of 2010 that poured nearly $3 million in needed facility enhancements into Marshall's athletics venues, including major video board and sound system upgrades to Edwards Stadium and significant signage and lighting improvements to the Cam Henderson Center.